 It is the third post of the series in AI vs. Humans.
-This post will take a Look into the algorithm of Artificial Neural Network or ANN and Evolutionary Computation.
-If you have missed the first two posts, I would suggest you read it.
+This post will look into the algorithm of Artificial Neural networks ANN and Evolutionary Computation.
+If you have missed the first two posts, I suggest you read them.

 Artificial Neural Network and Evolutionary Computation – AI vs. Humans

 - How the human brain interprets data – AI vs. Humans

 - What makes an Artificial Intelligence Intelligent – AI vs. Humans